 Teen DBT Treatment Program

-Each of our treatment programs provides teens with access to DBT and other evidence-based mental health therapies.
-Teens participate in DBT weekly, or bi-weekly, depending on their level of care.
-Teens who received DBT or other evidence-based therapies are more likely to stay in treatment and have a lower risk of relapse.
+Each of our treatment programs provides teens with access to DBT and other evidence-based mental health therapies such as CBT.
+Teens can participate in DBT on a weekly or bi-weekly basis, depending on their level of care.
+We incorporate some of the following key elements into our DBT sessions for teens:

 What is DBT Therapy?